 Contact Us Today to Schedule a Consultation with an Experienced Equitable Distribution Lawyer

 Our Telford, PA equitable distribution attorneys have the knowledge and dedication to persuasively advocate for the equitable distribution arrangement that is most favorable to you.
 We sit down with you to understand your goals, including identifying any assets that have a higher priority or sentimental value for you.
 We’ve also seen cases where spouses try to conceal assets, and so we work tirelessly to ensure that we’ve uncovered all of your spouse’s assets to ensure that you receive a fair distribution.
 Contact us today to schedule a consultation to discuss your case and to learn more about your legal rights and options and how our legal team can help you achieve the most favorable equitable distribution in your case.

-Frequently Asked Questions about Equitable Distribution in Telford
+Frequently Asked Questions about Equitable Distribution

 Our equitable distribution attorneys will fight to ensure that your separate property remains separate during the equitable distribution process.
 We engage accountants and forensic accounting experts to trace the sources of funds during the marriage to show that your separate property was never commingled with marital property or used for marital or family purposes during the marriage and therefore is not subject to equitable distribution.